sarasrking/Introduction-to-Jupyter-Notebooks/CloudStor - Getting started with R.md

 ---
-Title: "Getting started with R"
+Title: "Getting started with markdown and R"
-Teaching: 15
+Teaching: ??
-Exercises: 1
+Exercises: ??
 Question:
 - How do you open a notebook and what do you do when you get there?
 Objectives: